Dzmitry-Basiachenka/dist-foreign-aliakh/README.md

 13.1.1
 -
-* B-63961 FDA: Audit Tab modifications for SAL: implement repositories to
+* B-63961 FDA: Audit Tab modifications for SAL: implement repositories to search and filter audit records
-* B-56615 FDA: Reporting SAL to RC: make changes based on comments in
+* B-56615 FDA: Reporting SAL to RC: make changes based on comments in CR-DIST-FOREIGN-219
-* B-63961 FDA: Audit Tab modifications for SAL: adjust widths of the grid
+* B-63961 FDA: Audit Tab modifications for SAL: adjust widths of the grid id columns
-* B-60056 FDA: Enhancements for additional Fund Pool view: make changes
+* B-60056 FDA: Enhancements for additional Fund Pool view: make changes based on comments in CR-DIST-FOREIGN-218

 13.1.0
 -